bspfsystems/YamlConfiguration/CONTRIBUTING.md

 ### Non-Acceptable Issues

 Issues such as "I need help" or "It doesn't work" will not be addressed and/or will be closed with no assistance given.
 These type of issues do not have any meaningful details to properly address the problem.
-Other issues that will not be addressed and/or closed without help include (but are not limited to):
+Other issues that will not be addressed and/or will be closed without help include (but are not limited to):
-- How to install YamlConfiguration (explained in README)
+- How to install YamlConfiguration (explained in (README.md)[README.md])
-- How to use YamlConfiguration as a dependency (explained in README)
+- How to use YamlConfiguration as a dependency (explained in (README.md)[README.md])
 - How to create libraries
 - How to set up a development environment
 - How to install libraries